-Ever since i had picked up the book, “Pagan Christianity” and read the first few pages i eagerly waited to write about it.
-Pagan Christianity is one of only a few books that i have read in my life that has profoundly changed me in the way i think about Church.
-I am not that type of person that is easily persuaded or misled easily.
-I go about things with an open mind but am very, very skeptical and idealistic when it comes to revolutionized thinking about the operation of the body of Christ.
+Ever since I picked up the book, “Pagan Christianity” and read the first few pages I eagerly waited to write about it.
+Pagan Christianity is one of only a few books that I have read in my life that has profoundly changed me in the way I think about the Church.
+I am not the type of person that is easily persuaded or misled easily.
+I go about things with an open mind but am very, very skeptical and idealistic when it comes to revolutionizing thinking about the operation of the body of Christ.
 I also consider myself a creative individual but at the same time methodical.
-I say all that about myself because i think there’s a lot to say about the book that will strike its readers at the core of their creativeness, methodology, skepticism, and ideology.
-Pagan Christianity is not a book for the weak or closed minded.
+I say all that about myself because I think there’s a lot to say about the book that will strike its readers at the core of their creativeness, methodology, skepticism, and ideology.
+Pagan Christianity is not a book for the weak or closed-minded.
 Pagan Christianity is not for the careless or complacent person either.
 This book will offend everyone in some way, but with the truth presented so well by Frank Viola & George Barna you are left with no choice but to put away your offenses and eagerly read on.

 For those who do not know what Pagan Christianity is about, here is an excerpt on the back cover that should give you a preface “Most of what present-day Christians do in church each Sunday is rooted, not in the new testament, but in pagan culture and rituals developed long after the death of the apostles.”

 There are 12 topics discussed in this book

 - Have We Really Benn Doing It by the Book?